Thinking of starting a new venture? Then you might want to hear this.

 4. Cash Flow Problem

-A business incurs nothing but expenses in the first year before they cross the breakeven and begin to generate revenues.
+A business incurs nothing but expenses in the first year before they cross breakeven and begin to generate revenues.

 Since seed funding typically runs out in 12 to 24 months, the CEO forecasts budgets based on milestones and injects cash as such.